femboyfin/dbdideas/survivor_perks.md

 ## [Babysitter](<https://deadbydaylight.wiki.gg/wiki/Babysitter>) 📉

 - Suppress Grunts of Pain in addition to Scratch Marks and Pools of Blood
-  - Secondary still-thematic effects that synergize well with the perks perfect while not making it [too powerful](<https://deadbydaylight.wiki.gg/wiki/Babysitter#Patch_9.0.0).
+  - Secondary still-thematic effects that synergize well with the perks perfect while not making it [too powerful](<https://deadbydaylight.wiki.gg/wiki/Babysitter#Patch_9.0.0>).

 ## [Background Player](<https://deadbydaylight.wiki.gg/wiki/Background_Player>) *🗑️ (for Exhaustion)*

-- Changed activation condition to pressing an Active Ability button while a Survivor is being carried
+- Changed activation condition to pressing an Activate Ability button while a Survivor is being carried
   - Prevents accidental activations and allows more thoughtful gameplay for one of the less-used Exhaustion perks.

 or